umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md

 **Editor apperance**

 - **Label** - Define a label for the apperance of the Block in the editor.
 The label can use angularJS template string syntax to display values of properties.
 Example: "My Block {{myPropertyAlias}}" will be shown as: "My Block FooBar"
-- **Custom view** - Overwrite the angularJS view for thing block presentation in the content editor.
+- **Custom view** - Overwrite the angularJS view for the block presentation in the Content editor.
 Use this to make a more visual presentation of the block or even make your own editing experience by adding your own angularJS controller to the view.
-- **Custom stylesheet** - Pick your own stylesheet to be used for this block in the content editor.
+- **Custom stylesheet** - Pick your own stylesheet to be used for this block in the Content editor.
 By adding a stylesheet the styling of this block will become scope.
-Meaning that BackOffice styles are no longer present for the view of this block.
+Meaning that backoffice styles are no longer present for the view of this block.
-- **Overlay editor size** - Set the size for the content editor overlay for editing this block.
+- **Overlay editor size** - Set the size for the Content editor overlay for editing this block.

 **Data models**

 - **Content model** - This presents the ElementType used as model for the content section of this Block.
-This cannot be changed, but you canopen the ElementType to performe edits or just view the properties available.
-Usefull when writting your Label.
+This cannot be changed, but you can open the ElementType to perform edits or just view the properties available.
+Usefull when writing your Label.
 - **Settings model** - Add a Settings section to your Block based on the given ElementType.
 When picked you can open the ElementType or choose to remove the settings section again.

 **Catalogue apperance**
-These properties referess to how the Block is presented in the Block catelogue, when editors choose which Blocks to create for their content.
+These properties refers to how the Block is presented in the Block catelogue, when editors choose which Blocks to use for their content.

 - **Background color** - Define a background color to be displayed beneath the icon or thumbnail.
 - **Icon color** - Change the color of the ElementType icon.